StefanoN98/SQL-Projects/Scripts/Silver Layer/Load_&_Cleansing_crm_orders.md

 FROM silver.crm_orders
 WHERE order_status = 'delivered'
   AND order_delivered_customer_date IS NULL;
-	-- 4 Anomalies detected, in this case the status is only shippe
+	-- 4 Anomalies detected, in this case the status is only shipped

 -- UPDATE statement: fix `order_status` to 'shipped' when `order_delivered_customer_date` IS NULL UPDATE silver.crm_orders